How to Remove Deodorant Stains From Black Shirts

 Deodorant stains can be removed with some simple scrubbing action and basic household items.
 However, certain items, such as dark-colored or patterned shirts, may require extra care to preserve their color.
 Here are some methods you can try in order from safest to most damaging for your fabric.

 Before trying any of these tips, please note that there’s a chance you might further ruin your shirt.
 So proceed with caution!
+The later suggestions on this list are more likely to permanently ruin your piece of clothing.
+You also must be careful with delicate fabrics, such as silk, and items that are "dry clean only."
+If you’re trying to get white deodorant stains out of delicate garments, we recommend taking them to a professional laundromat.
 We recommend starting with the first few tips, which are less likely to damage your clothes, before moving on to the more drastic tips farther down the list.

 The best way to avoid dealing with deodorant stains is to prevent them in the first place.
 Here are a few tips that can help you stay away from any cleaning methods, so your shirts stay fresh from the beginning: